Why such sad stories?

 Are all your children named after characters in fiction?

-They are, except for my first son, who’s named after my brother, who’s only a character.
+They are, except for my first son, who’s named after my brother, who’s not a character in fiction but definitely is a character.

 What are your hobbies?